stac-utils/stac-server/README.md

 4. Under behaviors, add a new behavior for the desired URL endpoint or subdomain (e.g., /api or /v0.4.0).
 5. Set the 'Origin and origin groups to the URL defined above ('`<##abcde>.execute-api.region.amazonaws.com`').
 6. Set Viewer to HTTPS only and Allowed HTTP Methods to 'GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE'.
-7. Set the Cache Policy to CachingDisabled
+7. Set the Cache Policy to a custom policy that forwards query strings.
+If one simply disables caching, CloudFront strips the query strings.
 8. Optionally, define a LambdaEdge to perform a URL rewrite.
 This is necessary if your API URL is appended to the root URL (e.g., mydomain.com/api).
 The lambda must rewrite the URL to remove the /api.
 For example:

     ```python